maximedaraize/create-scss-website/docs/README.md

 cs-cli
 ```

-You will then be prompt with a series of questions to make sure the cli generate the files you want and where you want them.
+You will then be prompt with a series of questions to make sure the CLI generate the files you want and where you want them.

 <img src="https://res.cloudinary.com/mdaraize/image/upload/v1632598329/create-scss-cli/carbon-cli_dvcu4y.png" alt="create-scss-cli setup example">

-## Preset
+## Templates

-The CLI let you choose between three presets:
 ### Complete
-The "**complete**" preset let you install everything.
+The "**complete**" template let you install everything.
 The default folder [structure](#structure), all the scss files and some code to get you started (mixins, functions, variables, etc).

 ### Clean
-The "**clean**" preset let you install the same default folder [structure](#structure) minus the code inside.
+The "**clean**" template let you install the same default folder [structure](#structure) minus the code inside.
 This is particulary useful, if you want to start fresh, and do not need any snippets.
 ### Custom
-The "**custom**" preset let you choose the structure you want.
+The "**custom**" template let you choose the structure you want.
 Choose between the available folder and create the scss structure you need.

 ## Structure